Daniellappv/pm-leaders-program/README.md

-# ➡️ PM Leaders Program
+# ➡️ Agile PM Coaching Program

 ## Intro

 At Datopian, we pride ourselves on delivering exceptional solutions, on time, and with a deep understanding of client needs.
 The demand for our expertise is growing, and with it, the need for project managers who can not only manage complex projects but also lead with confidence, clarity, and foresight.

 We believe that great project management is about more than just timelines and task lists.
 It's about leadership, ownership, and the ability to inspire teams to deliver their best work, all while navigating the unique dynamics of our distributed, self-organizing, and autonomous culture.

-This is where the Datopian PM Leaders Program comes in.
+This is where the Datopian Agile PM Coaching Program comes in.
 It's a comprehensive training and leadership development initiative designed to empower project managers to not only master the art of delivery but also to step into leadership roles.
 Our PM Leaders go beyond coordination – they become strategic partners to our clients, guiding projects with a mix of technical understanding, client empathy, and leadership presence.

 Through this rigorous program, you’ll develop the skills, mindset, and leadership presence required to take full ownership of complex projects, lead high-performing teams, and create lasting impact for our clients.
 You’ll emerge as a PM Leader, equipped to lead from the front, inspire teams, and deliver top-tier results, all while embodying the Datopian philosophy of autonomy, initiative, and excellence.

 ## Purpose

-The purpose of the PM Leaders Program is to empower you to become a true project leader at Datopian.
+The purpose of the Agile PM Coaching Program is to empower you to become a true project leader at Datopian.
 Someone who can not only deliver complex projects on time and within scope but also lead teams with vision, clarity, and confidence.
 You will learn to anticipate client needs, manage stakeholder relationships, and ensure that teams are aligned and performing at their best.
 By the end of the program, you will be able to take full ownership of projects, guiding them from inception to successful completion, all while embodying Datopian’s values of autonomy, initiative, and excellence.

 ## Participation

 Anyone at Datopian may apply to participate in the program and acceptance into the program will be decided by the Head of Delivery.
-Participants in the program are known as PM Leader Apprentices.
-Upon successful graduation, you will be a Datopian PM Leader.
+Participants in the program are known as Agile PM Explorers.
+Upon successful graduation, they will be an Agile PM Coaches.

 ## Commitment and Agreements